-- Act as a point of contact with the local safeguarding partners (Newcastle Safeguarding Children Partnership) - Liaise with the Principal to inform them of issues, especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations.
+- Act as a point of contact with the three safeguarding partners.
+(Newcastle Safeguarding Children Partnership) - Liaise with the Headteacher or Principal to inform them of issues, especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations. - As required liaise with the case manager (Headteacher, Principal, or where the Headteacher or Principal is the subject of the allegations the Chair of Governors, Chair of Management Committee or Proprietor of an Independent School) and the Designated Officer for child protection concerns (all cases which concern a staff member).

-- As required liaise with the case manager (Principal, or where the Principal is the subject of the allegations the Chair of Governors, Chair of Management Committee or Proprietor of an Independent School) and the Designated Officer for child protection concerns (this regards all cases which concern a staff member). - Liaise with staff (especially pastoral support staff, school nurses, IT Technicians and SENCOs) on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies. - Act as a source of support, advice and expertise to staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies.
+- Liaise with staff (especially pastoral support staff, school nurses, IT Technicians and Special Educational Needs Coordinator or the named person with oversight for SEN in a college and Senior Mental Health Leads) on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies. - Act as a source of support, advice and expertise to staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies.

-Undertake Training
+Training